Cross-View-Prediction: Exploring Contrastive Feature for Hyperspectral Image Classification: Introduction

 One novelty here is using cross-channel-prediction tasks as augmentation methods to construct different descriptions of original data, encouraging exploring contrastive features.
 Another novelty is treating cross-representation latent codes as different views and using a contrastive learning method to generate a better representation feature.
 The main idea of our contrastive learning method is to maximize the mutual information and minimize conditional entropy between two views.
 The pipeline is interpretable and straightforward without a requirement for negative samples.

 Benefiting from our cross-view-prediction and contrastive learning strategy, we extract better features for HSI classification tasks and get a state-of-the-art performance by simply connecting a Support Vector Machine (SVM)\cite{steinwart2008support}.
 To summarize, our contribution can be listed below: \begin{itemize} \itemsep{-.3em} \item We propose a cross representation learning method exploring high dimension HSI data.
-Learning from cross-channel prediction tasks, the model implicitly learns contrastive latent codes as augmentations in hyperspectral space. \item We propose an interpretable and straightforward self-supervised contrastive feature learning method for the HSI classification task.
-Specifically, our pipeline treats the cross-representation latent codes as different views of original data and optimizes the features from information theory.
+Learning from cross-channel prediction tasks, the model implicitly learns contrastive latent codes as augmentations in hyperspectral space. \item We propose a self-supervised contrastive feature learning method for the HSI classification task.
+Specifically, the proposed method views the cross-representation latent codes as different views of original data and optimizes the features.
 We achieved state-of-the-art hyperspectral imagery classification performance only with the help of a weak classifier SVM in several standard datasets. \end{itemize}